Menditect/documentation/docs/bestpractice/processtest.md

 ## Structure

-Recommended best practice is create a draft version of a process test when first creating it.
+Recommended best practice is to structure a Process test into 3 parts:
+1. Cleanup data, that is the result from a previous run, to ensure repeatability of the test script;
+2. Create data, that is necessary to run the test;
+3. The actual process test.

+Before choosing whether to create a separate Test Suite or Test Case for each part, some aspects need to be considered:

+*Test characteristics*
+The type of process that needs to be tested will determine much of the structure in MTA.
+For instance, does the test represent a user flow in the Mendix frontend?
+Or is it testing a REST service?
+Or is the entire test executed in the backend?
+If the process follows a user flow, it is best to use the Recorder function to create a draft version, first.
+If multiple users are involved, make sure to use a new Test Case for each one, and to use the right username for the Test Cases.

+*Datavariation*
+Datavariation is defined on the Test Suite level.
+If the cleanup part only has to be executed once, but the other parts need to be executed multiple times using datavariation, it is wise to keep the two apart in separate Test Suites.

+*In-memory data*
+All the teststeps within a single Test Case can use data from a previous teststep without the need to save the data to the database.
+As soon as teststeps use data from a previous Test Case, the data needs to be saved.
+This means that when running in-memory is an important aspect, the parts sharing data should be in the same Test Case.

+*Reusability*
+Test Suites can be copied to other Test Configurations, and Test Cases to other Test Suites.
+When keeping Test Cases small, it is easier to reuse them across MTA.

+*Troubleshooting*
 Sometimes when executing the Test Configuration it could stop halfway because of a technical error.
 In that scenario it is possible to restore the data, by executing just one of the Test Suites (or one Test Case) in the Test Configuration.
-This is described below.
+This is described in the [Howto: Run a single Test Case](../howtos/run-single-test-case).

-A process test in MTA typically looks like this:
+Above aspects taken into consideration, a process test in MTA typically looks like this:
 - multiple Test Suites in one Test Configuration;
 - the first Test Suite cleans up both masterdata and process data generated from the previous run of the Test Configuration;
 - the second Test Suite creates masterdata;